Top 50 Companies in the S&P 500 By Weight as of 2025

 1. Invest in S&P 500 through an online broker

-In the modern world, we can already invest online using a trusted broker like Webull and eToro.
-The world’s top indices are available on most regulated trading platforms.
-You can start investing in any index like the S&P 500, NASDAQ 100, Dow Jones 30 and many more by investing in CFD (contract for difference).
+In the modern world, we can already invest online using a trusted broker like Robinhood if you are in the US.
+The world’s top indices can be invested through ETFs available on most regulated trading platforms in the USA.
+You can start investing in any index like the S&P 500, NASDAQ 100, Dow Jones 30 and many more by investing in an ETF that tracks a specific index.

 Many retail investor accounts lose money when trading indexes.
 You should consider whether you can afford to take the high risk of losing your money.